korem-lab/pymgpipe/README.md

 -  [cplex](<https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/>)
 -  [gurobipy](<http://www.gurobi.com>)

-If you're running python 3.8.*, you should be able to just use `pip install cplex` or `pip install gurobipy`.
-For later versions of python, this might not work.
-Also, this does not actually create a license, it just installs the python interface to interact with these solvers.
+In order to install the solver interfaces in python, you can use `pip install cplex` or `pip install gurobipy`.
+This does not actually create a license, it just installs the python interface to interact with these solvers.
 Both gurobipy and cplex offer free academic licenses.
+To install the licenses themselves, refer to the links provided above.

 ### Inputs
 To create multi-species community models with **pymgpipe**, you need two things to start-